V V Brown: Television

 In November 2010, V V Brown was featured on the MTV series World of Jenks.
 The documentary series followed her as she tried to break into the U.S. music scene.
 Her music has also been synched in several American TV shows and movies, including CSI, Sex and The City, Ugly Betty, The Back Up Plan and Lesbian Vampire Killers.

 V V Brown had her TV debut in the UK on Later...with Jools Holland in 2008 and also appeared on other TV shows such as the Alan Carr Show, The Album Chart Show, T4, GMTV.
 She made her French TV debut on Taratata in 2009 and the following day saw the album debut at number 1 on the digital chart.
-It led to other TV shows such as Le Grand Journal and other huge French TV shows, which solidified a strong success for Brown in this territory.
+It led to other TV shows such as Le Grand Journal and other French TV shows.

 Brown's American TV debut was on The Rachael Ray Show, leading to several other TV shows including The Late Show with David Letterman, Last Call with Carson Daly and The Ellen DeGeneres Show.
 Brown also performed on the BET show Black Girls Rock! in 2010, alongside artists such as Keyshia Cole, Jill Scott, Keri Hilson and Mary J. Blige.
-Brown states: "I found this a great opportunity as a black woman to be positive about other black women in music and the general black community."
+Brown said: "I found this a great opportunity as a black woman to be positive about other black women in music and the general black community."

-In February 2011, Brown's song "Travelling Like the Light" was synched in the new BT advert in the UK, as well as landing a huge two-year synch deal on Canadian television for a car advertisement.
+In February 2011, Brown's song "Travelling Like the Light" was synched in the new BT advert in the UK, as well as landing a two-year synch deal on Canadian television for a car advertisement.
 The song "L.O.V.E." was used in commercials for Unilever's Best Foods/Hellmann's Mayonnaise in the United States.

 Brown, for the second time in her career, appeared on the show Later... with Jools Holland in October 2013.
 She performed "Faith" and "The Apple" from Samson & Delilah.
 She also performed a live duet with Jools Holland, singing a version of "Sweet Dreams (Are Made of This)" by the Eurythmics.

-Journalism

-Brown has written for various newspapers and online platforms, including The Guardian, Pride Magazine, The Huffington Post, Breitbart News and The Voice.

-Personal life

-Brown lives in Northamptonshire with her husband Daniel Price.
-They have two daughters, Josephine and Effie-Grace.